akhesaCaro/akhesaCaro.github.io/marshallable_types.md

                                deriving (ToRow, FromRow)
 ```

-In the other hand, I have a very specific type/object which can handle more accuratly my price in my domain side.
+In the other hand, I have a very specific type/object which can handle my price in my domain..

 ```Haskell
 -- safe-money's Dense type